Roots and Radishes

 Hand shaking a jar to mix pickled red onion ingredients. this recipe

-For me, 2025 has been a year of pickling and fermenting.
-I quick pickled strawberries in spring, cucumbers in summer, and even dabbled in homemade curtido.
+For me, the past few years have included lots of pickling and fermenting.
+I've quick pickled strawberries in spring, cucumbers in summer, and even dabbled in homemade curtido and kimchi.

 And one of my favorites to keep in my fridge at all times?
 Pickled red onions.
 They're one of those simple staples that fit right in with the way I like to cook: flavorful, seasonal, and practical for everyday life.